nodeshift-archived/centos7-s2i-nodejs/PUBLISHING.md

 git commit -a -m "(chore): update node versions"
 ```

+Note that these files are kept up to date in the `master` branch, but any changes
+made here should be cherry-picked into the branch being updated.

 ## New minor or patch-level release

 Let's say that Node.js version 7.10.1 is released and we are currently